Session one – IAM as a Business Enabler

 IAM in the Cloud

 What is the biggest concern when it comes to securing the cloud?
 Most people would claim data loss, malicious outsiders —or careless insiders— but what about implementing adequate IAM practices?
-This seems not to be a top concern when, paradoxically, IAM practices, such as access control and multi-factor authentication, can help mitigate both insider and outsider cyber risks.
+This seems not to be a top concern when, paradoxically, IAM practices can help mitigate both insider and outsider cyber risks.

-- Discussing state of the art technologies to tackle IAM/PAM cyberattacks
+- Discussing the state of the art technologies to tackle IAM/PAM cyberattacks

 IDaaS: What can it do for your enterprise?